don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 Tags: intro-to, bash, parallel programming

-Parallel programming basically means writing scripts that can process multiple tasks at the same.
+Parallel programming basically means writing scripts that can process multiple tasks at the same time.
 This is in contrast to running scripts in a serial order which requires the previous tasks to be completed before moving onto the next.

 Parallelization can be useful for boosting the performance, but it requires the tasks